Southside Elementary School

 Wednesday Folders

-Students will bring home a yellow folder (Wednesday Folder) each Wednesday containing papers and graded work from that week as well as calendars, fliers, lunch menus, and general school information.
-Parents are asked to carefully review the contents of the Wednesday Folder with their child.
-Papers requiring a signature should be signed and returned to school in the envelope on Thursday.
+Students will bring home a yellow folder (Wednesday Folder) each Wednesday containing papers and graded work from that week, as well as calendars, fliers, lunch menus, and general school information.
+Parents are asked to carefully review the contents of the Wednesday Folder with their child each week.
+Papers requiring a signature should be signed and returned to school in the folder on Thursday.

 Visitors